 Dough left to rise uncovered outside a proof box can dry out.
 This is a problem because drying of the surface can impede expansion and therefore rise of the dough.

-Dough left to rise uncovered outside a Proof Box can dry out.
-The dough is moist.
+Dough by nature is moist.
 Its surface tries to reach the same moisture level as the drier air around it, so it releases moisture which migrates to the air.
-With a high humidity rising environment, the dough won’t need to do this.
-The higher humidity helps ensure that the outside edges of the dough won’t go crusty, without having to cover the dough.
-Proof Boxes also provide a higher temperature, allowing for a faster rise.
+In a higher humidity environment, the dough won’t need to do this.
+Thus, the higher humidity in a proof box helps ensure that the outside edges of the dough won’t go crusty, without having to cover the dough.

-Bakeries aim for a temperature of around 100 F (38 C) with a humidity of 80 to 85 % in their Proof Boxes.
+Bakeries aim for a temperature of around 38 C (100 F) with a humidity of 80 to 85 % in their Proof Boxes.
 This environment will rise doughnuts in 15 to 20 minutes, pizza dough in 30 to 60 minutes and a loaf of bread in 45 to 60 minutes.
 Places like Krispy Kreme Donuts have enormous proof boxes that are actually part of their assembly lines, with conveyor belts carrying the donuts slowly through them.

 There are several ways that you can provide a better environment in your home kitchen for proofing dough.

 In place of a proof box, put your dough near a warm spot in the kitchen or house, and cover with a tea towel.
 This is what grandmothers have done for generations.
 The tea towel prevents the surface of the dough from drying (and keeps out flies and curious fingers.)

 Some people put their bread dough in the oven, just turn the oven light on, and close the oven door.
 Some find their oven light bulb even generates too much heat, so they have to prop the door open a bit.